ArikVoronov/Machine-Learning/README.md

 # Machine-Learning
-Different instances of ML implementations
+Different instances of ML implementations including:

-This is just testing

-Pushed update
+Basic ML algorithms :

+* Simple Linear Regression
+* K Nearest Neightbours
+* K-Means
+* Support Vector Machine (SVM)

+Convolutional Neural Netowrk (ConvNet):

+The network is a able to connect an indefinite number of convolutional layers (with maxpool optional) and fully connected layers.
+A simple test case of digit recongnition is run (with 2000 samples, for simplicity), getting about 12% error.